dirbs/Device-Verification-Subsystem-Frontend/README.md

   }
 }
 ```
+**Note:** Copy settings_template.json and make a new file as settings.json into cd src and replace with settings._
 **Note:** For Google reCaptcha configuration . _Refer to Google reCAPTCHA documentation._

 #### Serve with hot reload (watch changes instantly) at localhost:3000